impress-dev/userauth/README.md

 USERAUTH_DISABLE_REGISTRATIONS - turn off registrations: true/false(default)

 ## Updates
-2023-04-27 - Add USERAUTH_DISABLE_REGISTRATIONS env var
+2023-11-23 - Add instructions regarding git projects using userauth which are opened as new Wappler projects 2023-04-27 - Add USERAUTH_DISABLE_REGISTRATIONS env var
 2023-04-18 - Small tidy up of includes (more work needs to be done here)
 2023-04-03 - Fix date format issue on admin console